*** Kushite-Nubian Oppression in 12th Dynasty Egypt ***

 Below, a summary of the account of the Exodus by 3rd century BCE Egyptian priest and historian Manetho.

-(Note: Some modern dermatologists and theologians believe that in ancient times leprosy may have been referring to vitiligo or other skin ailments.)
+(Note: Some modern dermatologists and theologians state that in ancient times, mentions of leprosy may have been referring to vitiligo or other skin ailments.)

 The Greek name “Amenophis” translates to the Egyptian name “Amen-hotep”.